hq9000/hq9000/_posts/2025-01-06-mkdir-ignores--p-parameter-if-it-faces-a-broken-link.md

 Today I encountered a behavior of `mkdir` which I found a bit surprising.

-As you know, `mkdir -p` ignores if directory already exists:
+As you know, `-p` makes `mkdir` ignore if directory already exists:

 ```
 -p, --parents